deepakkamboj/deepakkamboj/README.md

 - 👯 I’m looking to collaborate on innovative AI and software development projects.
 - 🤔 I’m looking for help with exploring new AI/ML frameworks and tools.
 - 💬 Ask me about my journey in tech, my projects, or anything related to AI and software development.
-- 📫 How to reach me: deepak.kamboj@microsoft.com
+- 📫 How to reach me: deepak.kamboj@microsoft.com or deepakkamboj@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I enjoy exploring new technologies and applying them to solve real-world problems.